-Name of Director Issuer
+Name Issuer

+Leslie Abi-Karam Wajax Corp.

 André Bérard BMTC Group Inc.

 Lucien Bouchard BMTC Group Inc.

-Diane Giard Bombardier Inc.
+Diane Giard Bombardier Inc. Equitable Bank

 Debra Kelly-Ennis Altria Group, Inc.

 Neil D. Manning Athabasca Minerals, Inc.

-Arun Nayar Amcor plc

-Rite Aid Inc.

 The independent members of the Board of Directors meet at least on a quarterly basis without non-independent members of the Board of Directors or members of management present.
-In 2019, the independent members of the Board of Directors held an in camera meeting following each of the six Board meetings held, at which non-independent members of the Board of Directors and members of management were not present.
+In 2020, the independent members of the Board of Directors held an in camera meeting following each of the six of the eight Board meetings held, at which non-independent members of the Board of Directors and members of management were not present.